wealthguardcode/gig/programs/coastal-property.md

 ---
 title: Coastal Property
-heroDescription: Coastal Property owner’s face various exposures needing several different forms of insurance.
-With the Coastal Property Program you can consolidate these coverages into one Package policy.
+heroDescription: Coastal property owners face various exposures needing several different forms of insurance.
+With the Coastal Property Program, coverages can be consolidated into one package policy.
 image: /images/coastal/coastal-1.jpeg
 image2: /images/coastal/coastal-2.jpeg
 subHeading: Coastal Property Insurance
-description: As an owner of a coastal property, you have special insurance needs and insuring your home can be confusing– partly because it may differ in what defines it as a “coastal” property.
-highlights: Optional coverage enhancements may include the following, Completed and Signed ACORD Applications.
-Additional supplemental applications may be necessary.
-5-Year Currently Valued Carrier Loss Runs.
-Full COPE information, including roof age & replacement date.
-Details on any losses over $10,000 (if any).
-Helpful, but not required, Details on opportunity, expiring / target pricing and deductibles and is the incumbent offering a renewal?
+description: Our Coastal Property Insurance Program offers coastal property and casualty insurance coverage in one package.
+Coverage enhancements can include Deductible Buy-Down for Wind/Hail, Commercial Terrorism (Not TRIA), Cargo and Storage, and Active Assailant insurance.
+highlights: To learn more about the WealthGuard Coastal Property Insurance Program and application requirements, please contact WealthGuard below.
 ---
 <!-- Markdown generator - https://jaspervdj.be/lorem-markdownum/ -->

-Our Program offers both Property and Casualty Coverage in one Package, including the following :
+WealthGuard's Coastal Property Insurance Program offers coverage for coastal commercial property, as well as coastal homes in some cases.
+WealthGuard can offer coastal property coverage for eligible occupancies (listed below) on single state schedules in TX, LA, MS, AL, GA, FL, SC, NC, VA and MD.

+Target occupancies include the following:
 - Retail Shopping Centers
-- Self-Storage Warehouses-- Lessor's Risk
+- Self-Storage Warehouses - Lessor's Risk
 - Apartments, Condominiums and Clubhouses (less than 5 stories in Florida)
-- Distribution Warehouses-- General Lessor's Risk and Wholesale Storage (if non-perishable)
+- Distribution Warehouses - General Lessor's Risk and Wholesale Storage (if non-perishable)
 - Nursing Homes, Assisted Living and Long-Term Care Facilities
 - Church and Religious Institutions
-- Schools-- Public, Private and Charter
+- Schools - Public, Private and Charter

+Capacity:
+- TIV up to $7,500,000
+- Single Family Homes up to $750,000